dannycvera/Black-Girls-Code-P3/README.md

 BGC Screens:
 - Home
 - About Us
-- Donation info (Full CRUD functionality will be implimented in "Where Your Money Goes")
+- Donation info (Full CRUD functionality will be implimented in "Where Your Money Goes" component)

 # PMVP